bitcoinjs/fast-dat-parser/README.md

 - `1` - Outputs every script prefixed with a `uint16_t` length
 - `2` - Outputs a txOut dump of `SHA1(TX_HASH | VOUT) | SHA1(OUTPUT_SCRIPT)`'s
 - `3` - Outputs a script index of `BLOCK_HASH | TX_HASH | SHA1(OUTPUT_SCRIPT)`, if a `txOutMap` file is specified via `-i<FILENAME>`, `BLOCK_HASH | TX_HASH | SHA1(PREVIOUS_OUTPUT_SCRIPT)`'s are also written for each transaction input.
+- `4` - Output the number of transaction inputs, outputs and number of transactions in the blockchain

 Use a whitelist (see `-w`) to avoid orphan data being included. (see below examples for filtering by best chain)